HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 [![lldb cryptic backtrace](/images/lldb_backtrace_cryptic.png)](/images/lldb_backtrace_cryptic.png)

-(As said above, ignore the `error`s if you get them, they are harmless and are caused by a bug in LLDB 18.
-Only look at the `frame`s.) <!-- TODO when LLDB fixes this, update the screensot -->

 The ``frame #7 ... prog.exe`main at prog.cpp:7:5`` refers to the `delete &x` line in your program.
 Everything above it is the internals of `delete`.
 And as I already said above, everything below it is the internals of the standard library that called your `main()`.

 **You always look for the first `frame` that belongs to your code, and that is the offending line.**